 How Do Children Acquire HIV?

-Children can acquire HIV from the mother who has the infection, while they are in the womb or when they breastfeed (mother-to-child transmission).
+Children can acquire HIV from the mother who has the infection, while they are in the womb or when they breastfeed (mother-to-child or vertical transmission).
 The virus can also transmit through the following:

 - Blood transfusion, when an infected person’s blood is given to an otherwise healthy person